tbielawa/bitmath/docsite/source/classes.rst

 units from **k** through **e** (*kilo/kibi* through *exa/exbi*).

 Classes with **'i'** in their names are **NIST** type classes.
-They were defined by the National Institute of Standards and Technolog (NIST) as the 'Binary Prefix Units'.
+They were defined by the National Institute of Standards and Technology (NIST) as the 'Binary Prefix Units'.
 They are defined by increasing powers of 2.